frictionlessdata/datapackage/source/couchdb_replication.rst

 .. note::

-    Even if some revisions have been ignored the sequence should be take in consideration for the Checkpoint.
+    - Even if some revisions have been ignored the sequence should be take in consideration for the Checkpoint.

+    - To compare non numeric sequence ordering, you will have to keep an ordered list of the sequences IDS as they appear in the _changes feed and compare their indices.

 Filter replication
 ------------------